MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 ms.date: 11/11/2020
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_PSModulePath?view=powershell-7&WT.mc_id=ps-gethelp
 schema: 2.0.0
-title: about_PSModulePath
+title: about PSModulePath
 ---
-# About PSModulePath
+# about_PSModulePath

 The `$env:PSModulePath` environment variable contains a list of folder locations that are searched to find modules and resources.
 PowerShell